Balladebits/Balladebits/README.md

 ---------------
 You can Call me Ballade sweetie,Nice to meet you

-I'm a He/Him but also a Femboy (But i don't mind if you use she/her,i'm used to this point haha)
+I'm a He/Him,Cis and a Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)

 I'm a pseudointrovert (Potentially asocial) but like Joking and cuddling around ppl who likes it

 Yeah i Know,i look like i'm always AFK but no,come and say hi,maybe i'll notice You ^^

-Also, i'm Straight (with bisexual tendencies) and already taken (still can erp tho- since is virtual and fictive and not a real thing)

 Despite being like that i don't trust ppl so easily (So don't send me friend request without at least chat with me, i'll insta decline)